SoftwareSandbox/effit-challenge/CaptainsLog.md

+## 2019/07/29 - Don't catch(noop) in axios.post
+Was fixed by throwing errors in the BaseSnackbar component.

+This actually caused success notifications to override the error notifications.

 ## 2019/07/15 - FINALLY was able to use TravisCI to deploy our webapp :tada:

 This didn't go as easy as I planned.
 Most important thing that changed since last time I deployed a docker container on Heroku is the _Release Phase_ they added.